-The F.U.L.L. program is designed to work as an “institution-based program”, which uses a combination of literacy and multi media as tools for reintegrating short-term inmates with their children and families.
-Our goal is to increase the literacy rate amongst incarcerated inmates and their children, while reducing the recidivism rate in our county.
+The F.U.L.L. program is designed to work as an “institution-based program” which uses a combination of literacy and multi media as tools for reintegrating short-term inmates with their children and families.
+Our goal is to increase the literacy rate among incarcerated inmates and their children while reducing the recidivism rate in our county.

 According to the Department of Justice, nationwide there are 2.3 million people in federal, state and local prisons.
-More than 700,000 are released nationally from state and federal prisons each year and more than 9 million from local jails.
-The three-year recidivism rate nationally is 50%.
+More than 700,000 people are released nationally from state and federal prisons each year and more than 9 million from local jails.
+The national three-year recidivism rate is 50%.

 The F.U.L.L. program was created as a means to reconnect incarcerated parents with their children through literacy.
 By using the F.U.L.L. five step program, incarcerated parents are enlightened about the importance of reading to their child and the role they can still play, even while they are incarcerated.